 Magic Kingdom Parking Tips

-No matter where you park at the Magic Kingdom you are still quite a ways from the entrance to the Magic Kingdom since parking is at the Ticket and Transportation Center.
-Once at the Ticket and Transportation Center you need to take the Ferry or Monorail to the Magic Kingdom.
+No matter where you park at the Magic Kingdom you are still quite far from the entrance to the Magic Kingdom since parking is at the Ticket and Transportation Center.

 In my opinion, choosing preferred parking at the Magic Kingdom is silly.
 You will walk quite a bit, if not more than the other guests who did not choose preferred.
 You are also walking up an incline.